bkammerling/ubuild-jekyll/wunder_collections/_apps/eye-net-protect.md

 category: Integrations (API)
 title: Eye-Net protect
 icon: "/uploads/2021/01/19/eye-net_logo_square-gilad-steiner.jpg"
-excerpt: Eye-Net protect  is a SW add-on (SDK) designed to provide real-time pre-collision alerts to pedestrians and micromobility riders by using smartphones and relying on existing cellular networks.
+excerpt: Eye-Net protect is an SW add-on (SDK) designed to provide real-time pre-collision alerts to pedestrians and micromobility riders by using smartphones and relying on existing cellular networks.
 featured: false